 However, before every purchase, consider which category it will fall into.
 If you know that you’re allocating less of your budget to things you want, then it will help you make smarter financial decisions.

 Okay, now it’s time for investments!
-Try to allocate 20% of your budget toward investments and savings, but don’t leave all your eggs in one basket.
+Try to allocate 20% of your after-tax income toward investments and savings, but don’t leave all your eggs in one basket.

 Retirement accounts, stocks, bonds, REITs, savings accounts, and more.
 These are all great places to put your money if you know what you’re doing.
-There are also plenty of alternative investments you can make like saving up to buy a rental property or to start a business.
+There are also plenty of alternative investments you can make, like saving up to buy a rental property or start a business.

 These don’t have to be the only real estate purchases that you can consider as an investment.
 If you’re a renter, you’re throwing money down a drain.
 Saving up to buy a house and start accumulating wealth as you pay off your mortgage can be considered an investment.